A Survey of UAV Communication Networks: Roles, Power Sources, and Security: UAV as a NIB

 \section{UAV as a NIB}

 The communication landscape is experiencing a paradigm shift towards the integration of UAVs with 5G systems.
-We present one such innovative approach for disaster management and emergencies—the framework positions Network-In-A-Box (NIB) (A NIB is a portable communication system comprising all wireless components, such as the core network, RAN, and IMS for rapid deployment of standalone cellular networks) on a UAV.
+We present one such innovative approach for disaster management and emergencies-- a NIB on a UAV.
+A NIB is a portable communication system comprising all wireless components, such as the core network (CN), radio access network (RAN), and IP multimedia subsystem (IMS) for rapid deployment of standalone cellular networks.
 The aim is to establish a resilient communication system in areas where the deployment of traditional 5G communication infrastructure is not feasible.
-By combining NIB with UAVs, we ensure cellular coverage, low-latency data transmission, and real-time connectivity.
-NIB is a miniature system that is portable and capable of establishing a whole network without the need for a traditional communication network.
-Other features include core capabilities, supports multiple standards, can support low-latency applications and low power consumption \cite{nib1,nib2}.
-Some examples of configurations for UAV as an NIB are illustrated in Figure \ref{fig:12} that illustrates \begin{enumerate} \item A relay mode, where the UAV operates as a flying mobile relay to extend coverage towards a private network. \item A core network and antenna mode, in which the UAV carries radio access, antenna, and selected core network functions to form an aerial small cell. \item A RAN-only mode, where the UAV hosts radio and antenna components while core network functions remain on the ground. \end{enumerate} In all cases, the UAV establishes a wireless backhaul link to a public or private communication network infrastructure.
+By combining a NIB with a UAV, we ensure cellular coverage, low-latency data transmission, and real-time connectivity.
+A NIB is a miniature system that is portable and capable of establishing a whole network without the need for a traditional communication network.
+Other features include core capabilities and support for multiple standards, low-latency applications, and low power consumption \cite{nib1,nib2}.
+Some examples of configurations for UAV as a NIB are illustrated in Figure \ref{fig:12} that illustrates: \begin{enumerate} \item A relay mode, where the UAV operates as a flying mobile relay to extend coverage towards a private network. \item A core network and antenna mode, in which the UAV carries radio access, antenna, and selected core network functions to form an aerial small cell. \item A RAN-only mode, where the UAV hosts radio and antenna components while core network functions remain on the ground. \end{enumerate} In all cases, the UAV establishes a wireless backhaul link to a public or private communication network infrastructure.